altered-state-machine/genome-mining-contracts/audit/glossary.md

 ### Passive Energy conversion

-Passive Energy can be earned by keeping LP tokens staked in LBA contract (if user has any).
+Passive Energy can be earned by keeping LP tokens staked in the LBA contract (if the user has any).

-The Passive energy has it's own multiplier to reward users that keep their LP tokens staked but generally the conversion is the same: the longer you keep your tokens in the LBA contract, the more Energy (passive energy) you gain from that.
+Passive Energy has its own multiplier to reward users that keep their LP tokens staked but generally, the conversion is the same: the longer you keep your tokens in the LBA contract, the more Energy (passive energy) you gain from that.

 <br>